-Imagine this: You announced on your family's app group (the one that really has everyone in it) that you're celebrating your birthday this weekend.
+Imagine: You've told your family's app group (the one that really has everyone in it) that you're celebrating your birthday this weekend.
 It's Saturday, and very cosy at your home.
-In the garden children play, people chat with each other and in between handing out coffee and cakes you have some nice conversations.
+In the garden some children are playing, people are chatting and in between distributing coffee and cake you have some nice conversations.

-You think everyone is there, when suddenly the bell rings.
+You think everyone is there, when all of a sudden the bell rings.
 Maybe a package?
 When you walk towards the door, the cake in your stomach seems to turn into concrete.
-Your least favorite uncle (to put it mildly) is at the door.
-Was he in the app group at all?
+Your least favourite uncle (to put it mildly) is standing in front of the door.
+Was he in that app group at all?
 Apparently...
-While you're not even at the door yet, you already have the feeling that you can smell your uncle through the door...
+While you're not even at the door yet, you already have the idea that you can smell your uncle through the door...

-B) Admitting your uncle, but constantly trying to make sure that he doesn't bother anyone, and staying in conversation with him as much as possible.
+B) Allow your uncle, but constantly try to ensure that he does not bother anyone, and stay in conversation with him as much as possible

-C) Admitting your uncle and still trying to entertain yourself as much as possible, while trying to accept that he also belongs to the family.
+C) Allow your uncle and try to amuse yourself as much as possible, trying to accept that he is also part of the family.

-Although I would choose A or B faster myself, psychologists sometimes agree on which solution is best, namely C. Sometimes you just have 'shit' in your life that you have to deal with.
+Although I myself would sooner choose A or B, psychologists sometimes agree on which is the best solution, namely C. Sometimes you just have 'shit' in your life that you have to deal with.
 In fact, by refusing the problems, or wanting full control over them, the problems only get bigger!

-For problems that seem to be getting bigger and bigger, an interesting comparison has been made, namely 'clean' and 'dirty' pain.
+For problems that seem to get bigger and bigger, an interesting comparison has been made, namely 'clean' and 'dirty' pain.

-And that explains why psychologists recommend option C en masse.
-Try to allow the 'clean pain' and then work towards a solution.
-Because this is the least 'dirty pain'!
+And that explains why psychologists recommend option C. Try to admit the 'clean pain' and then work towards a solution.
+Because this helps to reduce 'dirty pain'!

-Write down for yourself what you see as "clean pain".
-What feelings arise in you that are normal?
+Write down for yourself what you see as 'clean pain'.
+What feelings come to mind in you that are just there?
 On which you have little or no influence?

 Then write down what 'dirty pain' arises here.
 Be honest!
-What do you think and do, with which you might bother yourself more than you help?
-Are you crossing your boundaries, are you becoming passive?
+What do you think and do you do that might bother you more than help?
+Do you cross your boundaries, do you become passive?
 Do you blame yourself?
 Do you blame someone else?
-Are you stuck in irritation, or sadness?
+Do you get stuck in irritation or sadness?

 Finally, write down 1 or 2 intentions to reduce your dirty pain.
 Choose a habit or way of reacting yourself that causes more dirty pain.
-Think of an alternative that will hopefully reduce your dirty pain.
-For example: Every time I notice that I think 'oh no, you'll have the pain again', I do my best to let go of that idea and take three deep breaths.
+Think of an alternative that will hopefully result in less dirty pain.
+For example: Every time I notice that I think 'oh no, there you will have the pain again', I try to let go of that idea and take three deep breaths.